 Plot Sand Locations - Collaborative Map

 - Plot the sand locations on a collaborative map.
-Upload to this map.
+Plot data using MyMaps on this collaborative map

 - Upload a photograph of the sand by editing the marker using rich text and then pasting the URL of the photograph from the album into the appropriate cell using the insert image command from the tool bar.